hathibelagal-dev/instantpolyglot/docs/eng/Irish.md

-Here's a detailed overview of the Irish language, following the structure and style you requested:

 # Irish

 Irish (Gaeilge) is a Goidelic language of the Insular Celtic branch of the Celtic language family.
 It is spoken as a first language by a small minority of Irish people and as a second language by a larger group.
 Irish is one of the official languages of Ireland and an official language of the European Union.